Wim Wenders

-One of Wenders's earliest honors was a win for the BAFTA Award for Best Direction for his narrative drama Paris, Texas (1984), which also won the Palme d'Or at the 1984 Cannes Film Festival.
-Many of his subsequent films have also been recognized at Cannes, including Wings of Desire (1987), for which he won the Best Director Award at the 1987 Cannes Film Festival.
+Wim Wenders ([ˈvɪm ˈvɛndɐs]; born Ernst Wilhelm Wenders; 14 August 1945) is a German filmmaker and photographer, who is a major figure in New German Cinema.
+Among the honors he has received are prizes from the Cannes, Venice, and Berlin film festivals.
+He has also received a BAFTA Award and been nominated for three Academy Awards and a Grammy Award.

+Wenders made his feature film debut with Summer in the City (1970).
+He earned critical acclaim for directing the films Alice in the Cities (1974), The Wrong Move (1975), and Kings of the Road (1976), later known as the Road Movie trilogy.
+Wenders won the BAFTA Award for Best Direction and the Palme d'Or for Paris, Texas (1984) and the Cannes Film Festival Best Director Award for Wings of Desire (1987).
+His other notable films include The American Friend (1977), Faraway, So Close!
+(1993), and Perfect Days (2023).

+Wenders has received three nominations for the Academy Award for Best Documentary Feature: for Buena Vista Social Club (1999), Pina (2011), and The Salt of the Earth (2014).
+He received a nomination for the Grammy Award for Best Long Form Music Video for Willie Nelson at the Teatro (1998).
+He is also known for directing the documentaries Tokyo-Ga (1985), The Soul of a Man (2003), Pope Francis: A Man of His Word (2018), and Anselm (2023).

-Wenders has been the president of the European Film Academy in Berlin since 1996.
-Alongside filmmaking, he is an active photographer, emphasizing images of desolate landscapes.
+Wenders formerly served as the president of the European Film Academy from 1996–2020.
+He also earned an Honorary Golden Bear in 2015.
+He is an active photographer, emphasizing images of desolate landscapes.
 He is considered an auteur director.

-Early life
+Early life and education

 Wenders was born in Düsseldorf into a traditionally Catholic family.
 His father, Heinrich Wenders, was a surgeon.
 The Dutch name "Wim" is a shortened version of the baptismal name "Wilhelm".
 As a boy, Wenders took unaccompanied trips to Amsterdam to visit the Rijksmuseum.
 He graduated from high school in Oberhausen in the Ruhr area.
 He then studied medicine at the University of Freiburg (1963–64) and philosophy at the University of Dusseldorf (1964–65), but dropped out and moved to Paris in October 1966 in order to become a painter.
-Wenders failed his entry test at France's national film school, IDHEC (now La Fémis), and instead became an engraver at Johnny Friedlaender's studio in Montparnasse.
-During this time Wenders became fascinated with cinema, and saw up to five movies a day at the local movie theater.
+He failed his entry test at France's national film school, IDHEC (now La Fémis), and instead became an engraver at Johnny Friedlaender's studio in Montparnasse.
+During this time he became fascinated with cinema, and saw up to five movies a day at the local movie theater.

 Set on making his obsession his life's work, he returned to Germany in 1967 to work in the Düsseldorf office of United Artists.
 That fall, he entered the University of Television and Film Munich (HFF).
 Between 1967 and 1970, while at the HFF, he also worked as a film critic for FilmKritik, the Munich daily newspaper Süddeutsche Zeitung, Twen magazine, and Der Spiegel.

 Wenders completed several short films before graduating from the Hochschule with a 16mm black-and-white film, Summer in the City (1970), his feature directorial debut.